A Projection Method for Compressible Generic Two-Fluid Model: Abstract

 \section{Abstract}

 A new projection method for a generic two-fluid model is presented in this work.
-To be specific, it is shown that the projection method for solving single-phase variable density incompressible flows or compressible flows can be extended to the case of viscous compressible two-fluid flows.
-The idea relies on the property that the single pressure $p$ can be uniquely determined by the products of volume fractions and densities $\phi_k \rho_k$ of the two fluids, respectively.
-Moreover, a suitable assignment of the intermediate step variables is necessary to maintain the stability.
-The energy stability for the proposed numerical scheme is proved and the first order convergence in time is justified by three numerical tests.
+Specifically, we extend the projection method, originally designed for single-phase variable density incompressible and compressible flows, to viscous compressible two-fluid flows.
+The key idea is that the single pressure $p$ can be uniquely determined by the products of volume fractions and densities $\phi_k \rho_k$, of the two fluids.
+Additionally, the stability of the method is ensured by appropriately assigning intermediate step variables at the time-discrete level and incorporating a stabilizing term at the fully discrete level.
+We prove the energy stability of the proposed numerical scheme, and its validity is demonstrated through three numerical tests.